Obituary of William Keeler Norton

 He is preceded in death by his both parents and his brother Harold K. Norton, Jr. He is survived by his oldest daughter Felicia Soth, her husband Bunyiam and his two grandchildren Leone and Alexis of Mountlake Terrace, WA, his youngest daughter Therese Norton of Bellingham, WA and her partner Craig Haugen, his ex-wife Maxine S. Manning of Shoreline, WA, and many cousins.

 Memorial Services will be held later in 2019 according to his wishes.
 Memorial donations may be made to National Alliance on Mental Illness (NAMI), Whatcom County Chapter by mail to P.O.
-Box 5571, Bellingham, WA 98227 or online at www.namiwhatcom.orgTo send flowers to the family of William Norton, please visit Tribute Store
+Box 5571, Bellingham, WA 98227 or online at www.namiwhatcom.orgTo plant a beautiful memorial tree in memory of William Norton, please visit our Tree Store

 who we are